MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/longjmp.md

 ---
 # longjmp

-Restores stack environment and execution locale.
+Restores the stack environment and execution locale set by a `setjmp` call.

 ## Syntax